AdamTheFirst/AdamTheFirst/README.md

 # Hi, I'm Salih Yildirim 👋

-**Senior Full-Stack Software Engineer | Agentic AI & Scalable Systems**
+**AI Engineer | Agentic AI Workflows & Scalable Systems**

-Senior Full-Stack Software Engineer with 6+ years of experience designing, building, and operating mission-critical production platforms.
-Currently building agentic AI workflows and LLM-powered backend services in production at EGS, using React, Python, and cloud-deployed systems on Azure and AWS.
+AI Engineer with 6+ years of full-stack experience designing, building, and operating mission-critical production platforms.
+Currently architecting agentic AI workflows and LLM-powered backend services in production, using Python, React, TypeScript, and cloud-deployed systems on Azure and AWS.

 ## 🚀 What I Do